This post may contain affiliate links.

 Backpacking in Autumn

-Backpackers have to consider the same factors that day hikers do, plus nighttime temperatures, and the weather over the course of several days.
-It’s one thing if your shoes get wet on a day hike because you can go home and dry them out by the woodstove.
-But if you’re on a multi-day backpacking trip, wet trail runners are likely to freeze at night if temperatures drop below 32 degrees.
-There’s also less of a chance to recover from wet shoes during a multi-day trip in freezing weather unless you can hit town and dry your footwear out completely.
+Backpackers must consider the same factors as day hikers, including nighttime temperatures and the weather over several days.
+It’s one thing if your shoes get wet on a day hike because you can go home and dry them out by the wood stove.
+But if you’re on a multi-day backpacking trip, wet trail runners will likely freeze at night if temperatures drop below 32 degrees.
+There’s also less chance to recover from wet shoes during a multi-day trip in freezing weather unless you can hit town and dry your footwear out completely.

 Surrender to the Inevitable: Boots